jbs4bmx/MedicalAttention/README.md

 | Surv12 Field Surgery Kit | 0 %                         |

+## Installation
+### How to Install this Mod.
+"[SPT]" = Your SPT folder path
+   1. Extract the contents of the zip file into the root of your [SPT] folder.
+      - That's the same location as "SPT.Server.exe" and "SPT.Launcher.exe".
+   2. Edit the Config to adjust the values to your likeing.
+   3. Start SPT.Server.exe and wait until it fully loads.
+   4. Start SPT.Launcher.exe but do not launch the game.
+   5. Run the cache cleaner found in the launcher's settings menu.
+   6. Now you can launch the game and profit.

+### Common Questions
+   1. Where do I report bugs found with the current version of the mod?
+      - You can report bugs for the current version of this mod here: [MA Mod Page](https://hub.sp-tarkov.com/files/file/255-medical-attention/).

-## Configuration
+## Configuration Guide
+Edit '.\config.jsonc' file as desired. <br>
+config.jsonc contents <br>
 Medical Supplies are customizable by editing the included config.json file.
 The customizable options have been greatly increased to allow for more targeted amplification of medical items.
-You can enable modification on one or more items and further modify those items affects to your liking.
+You can enable modification on one or more items and further modify those items affects to your liking. <br> <br>
 Examples of values found in "config.json"
 ```jsonc
 {